 - Check out the resources available on Academic Integrity at the Learning Centre website.

 One of the keys to academic success in the 21st century is your engagement with learning technologies, which include LearnJCU, Studiosity, and LinkedIn Learning.
 During COVID, many university students have been required to undertake online learning and JCU has provided a wealth of tips, advice and resources to help you successfully study online – please go to the Learning Online website for more information.

 LearnJCU is JCU’s virtual learning environment and where you will find online content specific to your subjects, including subject outlines, class information, lecture materials and recordings, virtual classrooms, subject readings, assessment information, grading and feedback, and discussion boards.
-The main LearnJCU landing page has a lot of information about the portal, frequently asked questions, and support, as well as the log-in button.

 Take the Quiz